FOR IMMEDIATE RELEASE

 Aug.
 14, 2020.
 Franklin, Tenn.
 The mention of Marguerite Henry’s Misty of Chincoteague novels beams many equestrians back to their childhood dreams.
 As the protagonists of the 1950s tales, these hearty, feral ponies roamed Virginia and Maryland’s Assateague Island before going onto adventures with adoring young owners on the mainland.

 For the now 17-year-old Ella Doerr, that story is fact, not fiction.
 At 7, she went looking for a safe, sane starter pony.
-Instead, she found then 5-year-old “Whinny,” a 13.1 hand chestnut Paint with four long, white socks.
+Instead, she found then 5-year-old “Whinny,” a 13.1 hand chestnut Pinto with four long, white socks.
 The Chincoteague’s charm was irresistible.
 “He was lying down in his stall and he looked up and blinked at me with those magical eyes,” Ella remembers.
 “I fell in love instantly.”

 He was as green as they come, as was Ella.